CashlessSociety/cashless-ui/be_kind_rewind.md

 ### Decentralized organisation - be kind, trust the science

 Cashless is a global open source organisation, but it also has roots in New Zealand and builds on technology invented in New Zealand.
-Recently, New Zealand successfully squashed their COVID outbreak by using an approach which can be summarized as *"be kind, go hard, trust the science"*
+Recently, New Zealand successfully squashed their COVID outbreak by using an approach which can be summarized as *"be kind, go hard, trust the science"* .
+We also adopt this mantra.

 If our mission is to make the world better a better place *"be kind" should be a core of what we do*.
 We must practice this internally, in how we work with our own,, but also in the way that our tools work and the products work.